Plymouth Charter Township, Michigan: Economy

-Among the companies based in Plymouth Township are Aisin World Corp. of America, Hella Corporate Center USA, Johnson Controls Automotive Experience and Metaldyne.
+Among the companies based in Plymouth Township are Aisin World Corp. of America, Hella Corporate Center USA, Adient and Metaldyne.

 Sports

 Plymouth Township was home to the Ontario Hockey League's Plymouth Whalers, one of three American teams in the OHL and one of two in Michigan.
 The Whalers played in Compuware Arena, now known as USA Hockey Arena.
 After the 2014–2015 season, the team was sold and became the Flint Firebirds.
 The arena hosted the 2017 Women's Ice Hockey World Championships.

 Plymouth Township was home to the indoor soccer team the Detroit Ignition of the Xtreme Soccer League.
 The Ignition played in the championship finals all three years of its existence.
 The team was disbanded after the 2008–2009 season.
 The Ignition played at Compuware Arena.